mekari-engineering/devcenter-kb/docs/guides/hmac-authentication-in-ruby.md

 puts "Got response with status: #{response.status}, body: #{response.body}"
 ```

-We can run the script on the console by typing `dotenv -f .env ruby main.rb`.
+We can run the script on the console by typing `ruby main.rb`.
 Because we just created a plain HTTP POST request, it will has an error response similar to this:

 ```
-$ dotenv -f .env ruby main.rb
+$ ruby main.rb
 Got response with status: 401, body: {"message":"Unauthorized"}
 ```